MicrochipTech/AzureDemo_AnyCloud/README.md

 17. Try multiple combinations of various settings for each of the blue, green, and red PWM duty cycles and observe the different color states emitted by the powerful RGB LED.
 In addition, try changing the state of the User LED to switch between the off, on, and blinking modes.

 18. Click on the **Commands** view.
-Type any message in the "String to send" box and click on the **Run** button.
+Type any text message in the "String to send" box and click on the **Run** button.
 To see the response from the device, click on the **command history** link (located just underneath the **Run** button).
-You should see that the response was received "now" (within the last 60 seconds) and that the correct message was echoed from the device.
+You should see that the response was received "now" (i.e. within the last minute) and that the correct message was echoed from the device.

     <img src=".//media/image92.png" width=299 />
     <img src=".//media/image93.png" width=250 />